-Standard Level: Grade '5' in both Language (First or ESL) and Literature at IGCSE or equivalent.
+Standard Level: B grade in both Language (First or ESL) and Literature at IGCSE or equivalent.

-Higher Level: Grade '7' in both Language (First or ESL) and Literature at IGCSE or equivalent.
+Higher Level: A grade in both Language (First or ESL) and Literature at IGCSE or equivalent.

 Students who do not have the above will only be accepted on to the course in exceptional circumstances.